nais/gke-fqdnnetworkpolicies/README.md

 -  The use of
    [NodeLocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/)
-   is recommend to improve stability of records and reduce the number of DNS requests sent outside of the cluster
+   is recommend to improve stability of records and reduce the number of DNS requests sent outside of the cluster.
 -  For allowing traffic to Google APIs on Google Cloud, use a [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access) option instead and